|

 SWCPC 23

-Consists of photographs of the James Fletcher family and the Temple Fuel
+the James Fletcher family and the Temple Fuel Company, Temple, Texas, and bulks

-Company, Temple, Texas, and bulks with Fletcher family photographs (1896-1910).
-Also
+with Fletcher family photographs (1896-1910).
+Also contains a photograph of

-contains a photograph of Baylor University String Orchestra (ca. 1910).
+Baylor University String Orchestra (ca. 1910).

-James Fletcher came to Texas from Arkansas in 1844 and began farming in Bell County on the
+James Fletcher came to Texas from Arkansas in 1844 and began farming in Bell

-Little River.
-His son, James, and grandson, Omar, organized the Temple Fuel Company in
+County on the Little River.
+His son, James, and grandson, Omar, organized the

-1907.
-Over the next few years they added several cotton gins to their business holdings
+Temple Fuel Company in 1907.
+Over the next few years they added several cotton

-and soon became leading citizens in the Temple area.
+gins to their business holdings and soon became leading citizens in the Temple

 Floyd County, Texas

-Photograph collection, 1900-1930
+Photograph Collection, 1900-1930

 14 copy prints